 70% of musicians work to supplement their income

-The survey questioned around 495 Musicians or DJ’s, and found that on average 35% of their total income came from music, mostly live performances.
-70% work outside the industry in order to supplement their income, and most spent at least 50% of their week of music related activities.
-Most live in the inner suburbs, but with a recent trend seeing more move further out, likely due to the increase in cost of living.
+The survey questioned around 495 Musicians or DJ’s and found that on average 35% of their total income came from music, mostly live performances.
+70% work outside the industry in order to supplement their income, and most spent at least 50% of their week of music-related activities.
+Most live in the inner suburbs, but with a recent trend seeing more move further out, likely due to the increase in the cost of living.
 Around 40% reported that they have experienced mental health issues associated with their music.

 Support for Melbourne artists